verrazzano/verrazzano/install/README.md

 * patch (for OCI DNS installation)

-### 1. Preparing for installation
+### 1. Prepare for installation

-* Create the OKE cluster using the OCI console or some other means.
+* Create the OKE cluster using the OCI Console or some other means.
-* Select `v1.16.8` in `KUBERNETES VERSION`.
+* For `KUBERNETES VERSION`, select `v1.16.8`.
-* An OKE cluster with 3 nodes of `VM.Standard2.4` [OCI Compute instance shape](https://www.oracle.com/cloud/compute/virtual-machines.html) has proven sufficient to install Verrazzano and deploy the Bob's Books example application.
+* For `SHAPE`, an OKE cluster with 3 nodes of `VM.Standard2.4` [OCI Compute instance shape](https://www.oracle.com/cloud/compute/virtual-machines.html) has proven sufficient to install Verrazzano and deploy the Bob's Books example application.

 * Set the following `ENV` vars:

 ```
    export CLUSTER_TYPE=OKE
-   export VERRAZZANO_KUBECONFIG=<path to valid kubernetes config>
+   export VERRAZZANO_KUBECONFIG=<path to valid Kubernetes config>
    export KUBECONFIG=$VERRAZZANO_KUBECONFIG
 ```

 * Create the optional `imagePullSecret` named `verrazzano-container-registry`.
 This step is required when one or more of the Docker images installed by Verrazzano are private.
-For example, while testing a change to the `verrazzano-operator` you may be using a Docker image that requires credentials to access.
+For example, while testing a change to the `verrazzano-operator`, you may be using a Docker image that requires credentials to access it.

 ```
     kubectl create secret docker-registry verrazzano-container-registry --docker-username=<username> --docker-password=<password> --docker-server=<docker server>